A Horseshoe mixture model for Bayesian screening with an application to light sheet fluorescence microscopy in brain imaging: Posterior Inference

 \section{Posterior Inference}

-To conduct posterior inference, we need to rely on Markov Chain Monte Carlo (MCMC) algorithms since the posterior distribution is not directly available in closed form.
-To simplify posterior simulation, we augment model \eqref{EQ::HSM} with the latent membership labels $\bm{\zeta}=\{\zeta_i\}_{i=1}^p$, where $\zeta_i\in \{1,\ldots,L\}$, linking each coefficient with a cluster.
-In other words, $\zeta_i=l$ if the $i$-th coefficients has been assigned to the $l$-th cluster.
+To conduct posterior inference, we rely on Markov Chain Monte Carlo (MCMC) algorithms because the posterior distribution is not directly available in closed form.
+To simplify posterior simulation, we augment model \eqref{EQ::HSM} with the latent membership labels $\bm{\zeta}=\{\zeta_i\}_{i=1}^p$, where $\zeta_i\in \{1,\ldots,L\}$, linking each coefficient with a cluster; i.e., $\zeta_i=l$ if the $i$-th coefficients has been assigned to the $l$-th cluster.
 We obtain

 Once the auxiliary membership labels are introduced in the model, it is straightforward to derive the full conditional for the corresponding Gibbs sampler.
 Both the global and the mixture component shrinkage parameters can be efficiently sampled following a parameter augmentation strategy \citep{Makalic2016} or via slice sampler \citep[as in the Supplementary Material of][]{Polson2014}.
-The details of the Gibbs sampler are deferred to Section C of the Supplementary Material. \bch In Section D of the Supplementary Material, we also comment on additional insights that the data augmentation procedure \eqref{EQ::zetas} provides about the model. \ech
+The details of the Gibbs sampler are deferred to Section C of the Supplementary Material.
+In Section D of the Supplementary Material, we also comment on additional insights that the data augmentation procedure \eqref{EQ::zetas} provides about the model.